sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-07-20-san-marino.md

 ![Alt text](/images/travel/PXL_20230720_183426966.jpg)

 The waiter was awesome and the kids were so hungry that they ate well and fast.
-While waiting for the food we all drew our best Leaning Tower of Pisa on our placemats that we planned to have Grandma Hohenshelt judge.
+While waiting for the food we all drew our best Leaning Tower of Pisa on our place mats that we planned to have Grandma Hohenshelt judge.
 Sammy's drawing.

 ![Alt text](/images/travel/PXL_20230720_184034787.jpg)